Is Nach3coo An Acid Or Base

 The Arrhenius definition, the earliest, defines acids as substances that produce hydrogen ions (H+) in water, while bases produce hydroxide ions (OH-).
 While simple, it's limited to aqueous solutions and doesn't account for acid-base behavior in non-aqueous environments.

 The concept of conjugate acids and bases is crucial.
 When an acid donates a proton, it forms its conjugate base, and when a base accepts a proton, it forms its conjugate acid.
 In the case of acetic acid (CH3COOH), its conjugate base is the acetate ion (CH3COO-).
-Weak acids have relatively strong conjugate bases, and vice versa.
+Even so, weak acids have relatively strong conjugate bases, and vice versa.
 This is why the acetate ion, being the conjugate base of the weak acid acetic acid, is capable of accepting a proton from water, leading to the basic nature of sodium acetate solutions.

 The relationship between Ka, Kb, and the ion product of water (Kw) is described by the equation: